CMMC Terms

 White team

-A group responsible for refereeing an engagement between a Red Team of mock attackers and a Blue Team of actual defenders of information systems.
+A group is responsible for refereeing an engagement between a Red Team of mock attackers and a Blue Team of actual defenders of information systems.

 Whitelist